Quantum Zeno effect versus adiabatic quantum computing and quantum annealing: Conclusions

-As one would already expect from the above arguments, analogous conclusions apply to more general adiabatic quantum algorithms under certain assumptions (such as isolated Landau-Zener type avoided level crossings).
+As one would already expect from the above arguments, analogous conclusions should apply to more general adiabatic quantum algorithms under certain assumptions (such as isolated Landau-Zener type avoided level crossings).
+As a bigger picture, the crucial point is to compare the effective transition rate of the adiabatic quantum algorithm, analogous to $\omega$ in the Introduction, with the measurement rate $\Gamma$ induced by the environment.
+Since the gap and thereby the effective transition rate $\omega_{\rm sys}$ generically decrease with increasing problem complexity or system size (number $n$ of qubits) while $\Gamma$ typically grows, see also Eq.~\eqref{Gamma-Coarse}, one expects to enter the quantum Zeno regime $\Gamma\gg\omega_{\rm sys}$ at some point.
 Thus, while we did not prove that all adiabatic quantum algorithms suffer from this problem, our results strongly suggest to carefully consider the impact of an environment when trying to implement adiabatic quantum algorithms with many qubits (or other degrees of freedom).